Skip to main content

 Without proper planning, unexpected external variables can alter an experiment’s outcome.

-To meet your research goals, your experimental design should include these characteristics:
+To meet your research goals, your experimental design should:

 • Provide unbiased estimates of inputs and associated uncertainties